NebbGroup/docs.qlarm.com/content/glossary/_index.md

 ###### Notification
 A message sent from Qlarm  to notify recipients through one or more channels (SMS, voice call, e-mail or push notification).
 Typically defined as an action on an event.
 ###### OPC server
 OPC is an industrial automation communication protocol.
-An OPC server define items/tags that can be read by the Qlarm Edge Client and forwarded tothe  Qlarm platform.
+An OPC server define items/tags that can be read by the Qlarm Edge Client and forwarded to the Qlarm platform.
 ###### Page size
 The number of items (rows) to be listed in a table.
 There is a feature at the bottom of the table to browse to the next or previous pages.
 ###### Permission